 The USD 608 mentorship program is to promote excellence in education and to increase the retention of new certified staff and building leaders through a professional development program.
-This program provides guidance, direction and support for new certified staff (including those new to Keystone, but those who have worked previously as a licensed staff member in another special/general education setting).
+This program provides guidance, direction and support for teachers new to the profession and working under a license that is not professional level.
 Success will be achieved through collaboration, modeling, coaching, encouragement, and participation in a continuous, professional learning community.
 Goals: